Looking After Your Caravan

 Your caravan is a road vehicle so you are legally obliged to keep it roadworthy.
 The best way to do this is to have it serviced annually.
 The service will cover running gear, brakes, and lights.

 The service will also include the habitation side of the caravan.
 The water, gas, electrical and heating systems will all be checked and maintained.
-The dealer who does the service should also check for any damp or leaks in the basic structure of your caravan.
+The dealer who does the service should also check for any damp or leaks in the basic structure of your caravan, though it will not automatically service any appliances like the fridge.

 Some people enjoy their caravans all year round.
 However, if you decide to store your caravan during the winter months, it’s worth taking the time to do a few jobs before leaving it.
-You’ll find tips on preparing your caravan for storage in our Winter Care For Your Caravan Data Sheet - available as a pdf below.
+You’ll find tips on preparing your caravan for storage in our Winter care for your caravan data sheet.